Siddhesh19991/ETL_pipeline_Airflow/README.md

 # ETL_pipeline_Airflow

-This project sets up an ETL (Extract, Transform, Load) pipeline to collect weather data for Linköping city in Sweden using the OpenWeather API.
+This project sets up an ETL (Extract, Transform, Load) pipeline to collect weather data for Linköping City in Sweden using the [OpenWeather API](https://openweathermap.org/).
 The pipeline is automated with Apache Airflow and hosted on an Amazon EC2 instance.
 Below are the steps to set up the environment, install dependencies, and configure the ETL pipeline.

 <img width="744" alt="Screenshot 2024-07-27 at 8 44 47 PM" src="https://github.com/user-attachments/assets/0e01909a-22a5-4b79-ab37-fa4d4cf294a7">